| | | | | | |

 Many meals are spent on the Camino de Santiago debating shoe and foot-care strategies with other pilgrims.
 By the time we walked into Santiago, we had definite ideas of what shoes would make our Camino de Santiago packing list for our next pilgrimage.
 (Spoiler alert: They were not the shoes we packed.)

-My feet were a particular issue for me.
-I spend hundreds of dollars at pharmacies along the route:
+My feet were a particular issue for me on both the Camino del Norte and the Camino Frances.
+I spent hundreds of euros at pharmacies along The Way:

 Ugh.
 (More on Compeed below in my foot-care and blister must-haves for your Camino de Santiago packing list.)